-Dana L. Gibson
+Dana Gibson Hoyt

-Dr. Dana Gibson assumed the presidency of Sam Houston State University on September 1, 2010, after serving as the university's vice president for finance and operations since April 2009.
+Dr. Dana Gibson Hoyt assumed the presidency of Sam Houston State University on September 1, 2010, after serving as the university's vice president for finance and operations since April 2009.
 Before coming to SHSU, she served as president of National University, the second largest private nonprofit institution of higher education in California.
 She previously held vice presidential positions at SMU, University of Colorado at Denver, YMCA of Metropolitan Denver and Texas Woman's University.

 At SHSU, she has overseen the budget, institutional research and assessment, auxiliary services, investments, student financial services, payroll, accounts payable and travel, human resources, information resources, public safety and parking, physical plant, and procurement and business services.